MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 Get a DevTools Protocol event receiver that allows you to subscribe to a DevTools Protocol event.

-> public HRESULT [GetDevToolsProtocolEventReceiver](#getdevtoolsprotocoleventreceiver)(LPCWSTR eventName, [ICoreWebView2DevToolsProtocolEventReceiver](icorewebview2devtoolsprotocoleventreceiver.md) ** receiver)
+> public HRESULT [GetDevToolsProtocolEventReceiver](#getdevtoolsprotocoleventreceiver)(LPCWSTR eventName, ICoreWebView2DevToolsProtocolEventReceiver ** receiver)

-The eventName parameter is the full name of the event in the format `{domain}.{event}`.
-See the [DevTools Protocol Viewer](https://aka.ms/DevToolsProtocolDocs) for a list of DevTools Protocol events description, and event args.
+The `eventName` parameter is the full name of the event in the format `{domain}.{event}`.
+For more information about DevTools Protocol events description and event args, navigate to [DevTools Protocol Viewer][GithubChromedevtoolsDevtoolsProtocolTot]
 ```cpp
 // Prompt the user to name a CDP event, and then subscribe to that event.
 void ScriptComponent::SubscribeToCdpEvent()